Handling Wrongful Death Cases in Phoenix and Surrounding Areas in Arizona, Including Kingman, Bullhead City, and Mohave County

 Arizona law further provides that either parent can bring a legal action for the death of their child, and a guardian can bring an action for the death of the guardian’s ward.

 A.R.S.
-Section 12-613 addresses how damages are to be awarded in action for wrongful death.
+Section 12-613 addresses how damages are to be awarded for wrongful death cases in Arizona.
 The language in the statute is very broad and provides that the jury shall award the surviving parties “such damages as it deems fair and just” taking into account the “mitigating or aggravating circumstance attending the wrongful act, neglect or default.”

 In a wrongful death lawsuit, two categories of damages can be awarded: